jsr6720/goodreads-csv-to-md/posts/2021-03-11-castle-of-wizardry-(the-belgariad-#4).md

 ## My Review 5/5

+### Date Read
+2021/03/11

+### Date Added
+2021/03/16

-Picked this up from my childhood pile to give it a reread.
+My Thoughts: Picked this up from my childhood pile to give it a reread.
 I found all my favorite characters.
 One thing I do wish I could un-see though is all the similarities to other works of fiction in the same time period.
 All and all a great trip back in time.

 ---